 On the principal question, the cause and age of the glacial epochs, Mr. Croll is obliged to build up a theory the constituents of which are largely imaginary.
 M. Adhémar was the first who pointed out that if an ice cap accumulated at either pole a displacement of the earth's centre of gravity would ensue.
 He supposed such a cap to accumulate to a thickness of sixty miles.
 This, he presumed, took place alternately upon each pole at intervals of ten thousand years, the reversal from one pole to another, accompanied by universal deluge.
-The last occasion was the Noachian Deluge, when the then (supposed) great northern ice cap collapsed, and the vast accumulations of water rushed to the south: but when the ten thousand years have elapsed the great catastrophic flood will rush back again from south to ing of the British Association.
+The last occasion was the Noachian Deluge, when the then (supposed) great northern ice cap collapsed, and the vast accumulations of water rushed to the south: but when the ten thousand years have elapsed the great catastrophic flood will rush back again from south to north!

+The diversity of opinion existing on the subject, and the absurdity of authoritative dicts about the incompatibility of Scriptural chronology with "facts" as at present known, was strikingly illustrated in the geological section of the Bristol meeting of the British Association.
 They had a "great glacial day" for the discussion.
 Dr. Ricketts affirmed that no polar ice-sheet could have been formed, for the glacier systems of North America and Europe would condense so large an amount of moisture from the air that none would be left for Polar ice.
 The Rev J. Gunn declared that the term "Glacial Period" was a mistake; the facts implied great oscillation of land, and not necessarily intense cold.
 Mr. Mackintosh affirmed that the work of transporting rock masses was no evidence of glaciation; coast ice was the chief agent.
-The general impression left on the mind of the meeting was the smallness and inadequacy of our knowledge of the subject.
+The general impression left on the mind of the meeting was the smallness and inadequacy of our knowledge of the anbiect.